NFOK14018U Advanced Food Chemistry

 1) Lipid oxidation and antioxidants in heterogeneous food matrices.

-2) Protein modifications (oxidation, Maillard reactions, cross-linking, and interactions with polyphenols).
+2) Protein modifications (oxidation, the Maillard reaction, cross-linking, and interactions with polyphenols).

 3) Pigments and photochemical reactions.